 The motorcycle travel community is awesome and incredibly helpful.
 You’ll find some amazing travellers out there more than willing to lend a helping hand.
 So, if you need further help in planning, preparing or whatever, don’t be afraid to reach out to people.

 Our aim with this website is to build a huge and free resource to help people travel on motorcycles.
 You can find lots of info on our site and we write in detail about the places we’ve travelled to.
-But if there’s something specific that we haven’t covered or that you need more help with, please feel free to use our Forum to ask questions and also to help others.
-Or email us privately if you prefer!
+But if there’s something specific that we haven’t covered or that you need more help with, please feel free to email us.
 And if we don’t know the answer, we’ll find someone that does for you.

 That’s it!
 You’ve planned where you’re going, have chosen and prepped your bike, are all packed, got your gear on, paperwork sorted and are ready to go… now all that’s left to do is get out there and have the time of your life!

-Read more on going on a motorcycle adventure
+Read more on round the world motorcycle adventures

 Thanks for checking out our How to Motorcycle Round the World Resource Guide.
 We hope you enjoyed it!
 Here’s a few more articles on preparing for and going on RTW motorcycle trips that we recommend you read next.